 - Please include your name, address, telephone number, and e-mail address.

-- Please include the following information:
+- Please write a narrative of 300-400 words that includes the following information:

 - Indicate your area of interest with regard to Graphic Design, Studio Art, or both, in relation to your career goals.